Why plan an Indian family trip to Europe from Prague?

-I myself had a very mean lower level employee at the KFC near Wenceslas Square, rudely refusing to allow my old father to use the accessible toilet.
+I myself had a very mean lower-level employee at the KFC near Wenceslas Square, who rudely refused to allow my old father to use the accessible toilet.
 He expected my father to climb down several steps to use the Men’s washroom.
 Fortunately, I was not going to tolerate any of his mood swings or racial bias.
 I went straight to a very friendly young lady employee who was probably the manager.
 She let me know that there was no problem at all in using the accessible toilet while apologizing on behalf of her fellow male employee.
 As I accompanied my father to the washroom, I stood outside with a grin and had a very pleasant staring contest with Mr. Fried Chicken as he cleared the tables.

-#Reason 2: Learning how to travel safe and avoid scams in Prague
+Reason 2: Learning how to travel safe and avoid scams in Prague

 The city attracts so many tourists from all over the world that it has become prone to scams and thefts.
 But, thanks to technology we managed to overcome this by practicing sound travel hindsight.
-The first time I visited Prague, I was hardly aware about the numerous ways I could get ripped off in the city.
+The first time I visited Prague, I was hardly aware of the numerous ways I could get ripped off in the city.
 So before you decide to plan your Europe trip from India, here are a few tips that will make you enjoy the city like a Bohemian King!

-Cash Withdrawal and why Cash is King in Prague:
+Cash Withdrawal and why Cash is King in Prague

 - Never exchange your currency at the numerous money exchange shops.
 A lot of them charge a higher transaction fee with possible hidden costs.